philippe86220/imx219-camera-with-arduino-app-lab/README.md

 ## Development notes

-This project was developed step by step on a real Arduino UNO Q equipped with an Arduino® UNO™ Media Carrier and a Sony IMX219 camera connected to `CAMERA0`.
+This project was developed step by step on an Arduino UNO Q equipped with an Arduino® UNO™ Media Carrier and a Sony IMX219 camera connected to `CAMERA0`.

 The application was tested throughout development with different exposure and analogue gain settings and under different lighting conditions.